10 Steps to Optimize SQL Database Performance

 Embrace a Set-Based Mentality

 About a year ago, I was working with a potential customer whose company was suffering from some severe issues with some of their data loads.
-I was soon able to identify the long-running queries and drill down into the query plan using SQL Sentry’s Top SQL functionality.
+I was soon able to identify the long-running SQL queries and drill down into the query plan using SQL Sentry’s Top SQL functionality.

 When most people talk about Set Based versus Row by Agonizing Row (RBAR), they talk about cursors and looping through one record at a time.
 In this case, it was a single query, but that query had a scalar user-defined function (UDF) within the SELECT clause, so the function had to fire against every single row in the result set that met the WHERE clause criteria, at a significant cost.
 Those of you who are used to looking at query plans will know that the true cost of this scalar UDF is not actually shown inside an execution plan.